The Century Magazine: Reconstruction and civil rights

-The question of how much government policy could do to improve the circumstances of the former slaves continued to be debated over the decades.
+The question of how much government policy could do to improve the circumstances of the formerly enslaved continued to be debated over the decades.
 By the turn of the century, the debates were conducted in the language of science.
-Robert Bennett Bean, a medical doctor, published a 1906 article arguing that social policy should be based on realistic assessments of the relative mental capacities of blacks and whites.
-He claimed that blacks had, on average, smaller brains than Asians or Caucasians, a finding he attributed to heredity.
-Similarly, Charles Francis Adams Jr. spent two years in Egypt and the Sudan and referenced his experiences to argue in 1906 that the unfortunate circumstances of American blacks were mainly due to inherently low capabilities rather than history.
+Robert Bennett Bean, a medical doctor, published a 1906 article arguing that social policy should be based on realistic assessments of the relative mental capacities of Blacks and whites.
+He claimed that Blacks had, on average, smaller brains than Asians or Caucasians, a finding he attributed to heredity.
+Similarly, Charles Francis Adams Jr. spent two years in Egypt and the Sudan and referenced his experiences to argue in 1906 that the unfortunate circumstances of American Blacks were mainly due to inherently low capabilities rather than history.
 In the same issue, however, the editors felt it necessary to mention the dissenting view of Franz Boas, who had painted a more optimistic picture of the potential of Africans in a different periodical two years earlier.

 Booker T. Washington contributed four articles to the magazine in the first decade of the twentieth century, including one on "Heroes in Black Skins." and another that discussed efforts of blacks to become homeowners.
 A 1903 editorial sang the praises of Washington, calling him the "Moses of his people" and contrasting him favorably with W.E.B.
 Du Bois.

 Reflecting the magazine's later shift leftward, Du Bois himself contributed an article to The Century in 1923.
 Several editorials around that time criticized the revived Ku Klux Klan of the 1920s.
 Frank Tannenbaum, for example, wrote that the Klan of the Reconstruction era "was a reflex of the vindictiveness of Northern politicians and of the unscrupulous carpet-baggers who swooped down upon the South as a vulture upon a wounded and stricken victim."
 (Note: Again, even Tannenbaum was influenced by Confederate apologists negative portrayal of reconstruction.)
 But the contemporary Klan, according to Tannenbaum, had no such justification and simply reflected fears of change and other pathologies of segments of the white population.